 If you had a fasting blood glucose test:

 If you had a random blood glucose test:

 Other medical problems can also cause a higher-than-normal blood glucose level, including:

 A lower-than-normal blood glucose level (hypoglycemia) may be due to:

 Some medicines can raise or lower your blood glucose level.
 Before having the test, tell your health care provider about all the medicines you are taking.

 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.

 Other risks associated with having blood drawn are slight but may include:

-Random blood sugar; Blood sugar level; Fasting blood sugar
+Random blood sugar; Blood sugar level; Fasting blood sugar; Glucose test

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.